 The following description is intended as a summary only.
 For complete information, reference should be made to the plan text.
+All terms not defined herein have the same meaning as defined in the Plan Text.

 On January 1, 2014, the defined benefit pension plan created by the Public Service Superannuation Act ("PSSA") was converted to the New Brunswick Public Service Pension Plan (the "NBPSPP" or "Plan"), a shared risk plan registered under the Pension Benefits Act of New Brunswick (the "Act").
 The NBPSPP is governed by a Board of Trustees consisting of an equal number of individuals appointed by the Province of New Brunswick, as the major employer, and by bargaining agents representing certain employees covered by the pension plan.
 At least one appointee must be a retired member of the pension plan.